Somalia: UN announces US$17 million for immediate drought response

 --

+Read more: 10 things you need to know about the drought in Somalia.
 More funding is needed now.
 Additional funding is urgently needed to avert the worst outcomes for millions of people in Somalia.
 The cost of inaction will be too high.